The Investment Treaty Arbitration Review: Observance of Obligations

 Other tribunals, however, have indicated that they would apply a different approach.
 The tribunals in Alpha Projecktholding v.
 Ukraine, Bosh v.
 Ukraine and CC/Devas v.
 India premised their findings that the umbrella clause was inapplicable on the basis that the conduct of the entities involved was not attributable to the state.75 In CC/Devas v.
 India, the tribunal said that because the relevant state-owned entity that had concluded the contract was not acting as an organ of the state under rules of attribution when entering into the contract, the contract did not constitute an obligation the state had entered into within the meaning of the umbrella clause.76

-Although there is a line of decisions emphatically rejecting the notion that obligations protected by the umbrella clause must be governmental or sovereign in nature,77 in Gavrilovic v.
+Although there is a line of decisions emphatically rejecting the notion that obligations protected by the umbrella clause must be governmental or sovereign in nature,82 in Gavrilovic v.
 Croatia, the tribunal reasoned along the same lines as the CMS v.
 Argentina and EDF v.
-Argentina tribunals,78 when it cautioned that not just any breach of contract could amount to a breach of the treaty's umbrella clause:
+Argentina tribunals,83 when it cautioned that not just any breach of contract could amount to a breach of the treaty's umbrella clause:

 The final question is whether, in addition to contractual commitments, relevant obligations may be found in general legislation or unilateral commitments.
-Although there is arbitral support for the application of the umbrella clause to unilateral or legislative commitments,80 several tribunals have found that where the umbrella clause refers to obligations or commitments that have been 'entered into' by the state, the BIT is concerned with contractual obligations alone.81 In Micula v.
-Romania, the tribunal stated that the question of whether the state had an obligation was a matter of Romanian law, and the claimants had not proven that the relevant commitment was an obligation under such law.82
+Although there is arbitral support for the application of the umbrella clause to unilateral or legislative commitments,85 several tribunals have found that where the umbrella clause refers to obligations or commitments that have been 'entered into' by the state, the BIT is concerned with contractual obligations alone.86 In Eskosol v.
+Italy,87 the tribunal found that the ordinary meaning of 'enter[ing] into' an obligation with 'an investor' under Article 10(1) ECT requires a commitment to a specific class of investors, and laws of general applicability would not suffice.88 In Micula v.
+Romania, the tribunal stated that the question of whether the state had an obligation was a matter of Romanian law, and the claimants had not proven that the relevant commitment was an obligation under such law.89

 1 Anthony Sinclair is a partner and Hafsa Zayyan is an associate at Quinn Emanuel Urquhart & Sullivan, LLP.